-Lincoln for Life is an alumni initiative to engage young alumni (those who matriculated in the last ten years) with College.
+Lincoln for Life is an initiative to engage young alumni (those who matriculated in the last ten years) with the College.
 Each year we hold two social events in London just for our young alumni, we promote news and useful information through our Facebook group (search 'Lincoln for Life'), and we fundraise for our Lincoln for Life Fund.

 Ian Brownhill - 2003

 Very much the Grandfather of the Committee, Ian Brownhill read law at Lincoln from 2003 to 2006, following which he worked at the Office of Capital Defense Counsel [sic] in Jackson Mississippi and then was the first man to act as the Women Prisoners' Caseworker at the Prisoners' Advice Service.
 Criminal defence, prison law and civil liberties remain large parts of his practice now as a Barrister at No5 Chambers where Ian is a tenant based in their London Office.
 Outside of his practice, Ian writes for the 'justice gap' website, is VacProj's honorary legal advisor and is a school governor for two primary school academies that are part of the Harris Federation.

 All too aware of how the Government's austerity measures are impacting across the public sector, Ian joined the Lincoln for Life Fund Committee in the hope of helping to secure funding to protect the quality of education at Lincoln.
 Ian is a monthly donor to the college supporting the tutorial system, the estate and access.

 Ollie studied history & politics at Lincoln, matriculating in 2004.
 He devoted most of his time to the JCR, of which he was president in 2005-06, and to representing Lincoln in Cuppers competitions in at least seven sports.
 After working in the City and earning a masters at Harvard's Kennedy School of Government, he's now a management consultant for McKinsey & Company.